QonotAlyousif/End-to-End-analysis-KSA-Olympics-2000-2024/README.md

 # Saudi Arabia Olympics Participation and Performance Analysis (2000-2024)
-Full stack data analysis project (End to End) of Saudi Arabia Olympics Participation and Performance Analysis for the period (2000-2024)
+Full stack data analysis project (End to End) of Saudi Arabia Olympics Participation and Performance for the period (2000-2024)

 ## Objective
 The project focuses on strategic resource allocation: strengthening high-representation disciplines while investing in under-supported athletes and sports to ensure sustainable and balanced Olympic participation.